openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/bluetooth_services.md

 - *Description:* General information about the bluetooth device
 - *UUID:* `0000180A-0000-1000-8000-00805F9B34FB`

+Values will change to more actual values we can report!

 | Characteristic    | UUID                                   | Property | Value              |
 | ----------------- | -------------------------------------- | -------- | ------------------ |
 | System Id         | `00002a23-0000-1000-8000-00805f9b34fb` | `READ`   | ?                  |